Page 1: Biography

 Teacher, economist, writer, diplomat, public servant, social policy analyst

-This biography, written by Brian Easton, was first published in the Dictionary of New Zealand Biography, vol 5, 2000.
+This biography, written by Brian Easton, was first published in the Dictionary of New Zealand Biography in 2000.

 William Ball Sutch was born in Southport, Lancashire, England, on 27 June 1907, the third of five children.
 He arrived in New Zealand at the age of eight months, when his family migrated to Wellington.
 His father, Ebenezer (Ted) Sutch, was a journeyman carpenter, and his mother, Ellen Sutch (née Ball), a dressmaker.
 Both had determined characters, and were widely read in the social fields, despite having only elementary schooling.
 They were staunch Methodists and were involved in the United Ancient Order of Druids Friendly Society.
 The household allocated various tasks to each child, independent of gender.
 Bill’s included making the soap, jam, pickles and Yorkshire pudding, polishing the floors, turning the mangle, bringing the findings (such as cotton thread) for his mother’s work, and minding the baby.
 His strong-minded and financially canny mother, whom he adored, gave him a lifelong commitment to women’s causes.